cardano-foundation/CIPs/cip-drep-metadata/drep-metadata-cip.md

 - Tooling providers SHOULD warn people that none of the information is verified by the tool and they should DYOR
 - Tooling providers making metadata SHOULD provide some information about why this is important.

+PKI cryptographic solutions were also considered in the place of the current solution however they were generally considered too complex to implement for minimum viable tooling.
+There were also other issues with cryptographic forms of identification for MVPs:
+1. solutions that involve a public/private key setup still require people verifying the identity of a DRep to know what the authentic pulic key is.
+2. specifying the use of a verification service such as [Keybase](https://keybase.io/) would lead to centralisation and therefore reliance on a 3rd party for DReps.

 `links`
 - Optional